crisu83/pixi-invaders/README.md

 ## Game Architecture

-The game uses a modern, component-based architecture:
+The game uses a modern, functional architecture:

 ### Entity System
 - Entities are stored in refs to avoid unnecessary re-renders